-This brief tutorial will teach how to separate a source code of Qlik Applications from the data and how to build an automated pipeline based on CI/CD concept.
+This brief tutorial will teach how to separate the source code of Qlik Applications from the data and how to build an automated pipeline based on CI/CD concept.

 QOps has 5 main commands that allow working with Qlik applications.
 All these commands work recursively with all subfolders starting with the current folder.
-To limit the amount of applications processed QOps has flexible filter options.
-Global filtering settings may be configured with qops-setfilter command.
+To limit the number of applications processed QOps has flexible filter options.
+Global filtering settings may be configured with QOps-SetFilter command.
 Alternatively, the -Filter parameter may be used inside each command call, which overrides global settings.

 Source Code Extraction

-To extract the source code from Qlik Application, QOps has qops-prepare command.
+To extract the source code from Qlik Application, QOps has QOps-Prepare command.
 This command extracts sources from Qlik applications selected.
-Extracted Sources will be saved into -prj, -variables and -reduce folders, which name start within the application name.
+Extracted Sources will be saved into -prj, -variables and -reduce folders, which names start within the application name.

 Integration with Git allows to use QOps for committing, pushing and pulling changes made in Qlik Applications to and from local or remote repositories.
-Following commands are getting used for this.
+The following commands are getting used for this.

-- qops-commit refreshes sources and commits them in the specified branch of the local Git repository.
+- QOps-Commit refreshes sources and commits them to the specified branch of the local Git repository.

-- qops-push encapsulates both qops-prepare and qops-commit inside.
-Once all applications are processed, QOps makes push to the remote repository.
+- QOps-Push encapsulates both QOps-Prepare and QOps-Commit inside.
+Once all applications are processed, QOps makes a push to the remote repository.